-Lake Eildon is a big lake and you will be at the mercy of the wind, rain, other competitors and recreational vessels.
+Lake Eildon is a big lake and you will be at the mercy of the wind, rain, other participants and recreational vessels.
 We encourage everyone to use a sit on top boat, this means you will be able to jump back on if you happen to fall out.
 If you are proficient in a K1 and happy to have a swim if you do fall out, that’s up to you, but we would advise against it.
 Choose a sit on top boat that you feel comfortable in.
 The course goes close to the bank at points but at other points you can be a fair distance from the shore.
 We will have safety boats out to help if necessary.

 The run is relatively flat and on a rail trail.
 You’ll still need good quality shoes to get you comfortably through the distance.
 Also choose comfortable running shorts and top that won’t get too heavy, cause chaffing or make you cold if you’re wet.
 Bring multiple tops and decide late as you never know what the weather will do!

 Remember this event is designed to be a ‘fun’ challenge, the camaraderie in a unique multi-sport event like this is rare and the reason why many people do these sort of events.
 If you have the right gear you’ll make your day a lot easier.
-If a fellow competitor is in trouble, please help them out.
-As soon as a non-competitor is there to assist, you can continue on your way to glory at the finish line!
+If a fellow participant is in trouble, please help them out.
+As soon as a non-participant is there to assist, you can continue on your way to glory at the finish line!